Epidemiology

 Treatment

-- Pleurodesis: may be required in some cases with persistent symptomatic effusion despite aggressive therapy of ascites
+- May be required in some cases with persistent symptomatic effusion despite aggressive therapy of ascites

 - Monitor closely after chest tube placement, since amount of ascites can rapidly decrease (causing precipitous hypovolemia): inject Doxycycline as soon as lung is rexpanded (do not need to wait until drainage decreases)